E-APPROACHES & METHODS

 - Payed online courses for practitioners and interest groups

-Here, there is variation as to extent to which these courses are linked to on-site delivery where participants are in the same physical environment as the trainer.
-We categorise three differen approaches here:
+Here, there is variation as to the extent to which these courses are linked to on-site delivery where participants are in the same physical environment as the trainer.
+We categorise three different approaches here:

-Blended Learning - Blended learning is an educational approach that combines both traditional learning on-site and online digital media and it is applied in the educational environment as well as in training settings.
+Blended Learning - Blended learning is an educational approach that combines both traditional learning on-site and online digital media.
+It is applied in the educational environment as well as in training settings.
 The combination of both approaches can happen in different forms and varies from one educational or training context to another.

 Fully online learning - Full-time online learning implies courses that are fully conducted online.
 Online courses can differ in both the technologies and methodologies used, the objectives of learning and audience characteristics.
 An interesting evolution in online learning over the last decade has been the rise of free education and Massive Open Online Courses (MOOCs)